eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 };
 ```

-and the platform defines a non-fatal `RUNTIME_ERROR`.
+and the custom implementation defines a non-fatal `RUNTIME_ERROR`.

 Then we may use the following functions